masoudsoroush/DATA-690-WANG/Assignments/Project/Project.md

  * How has the prevalence rate of obesity evolved during the past three decades in U.S. among men and women?
  * What is the latest prevalence rate of underweight (*i.e.* proportion of persons in a population who are underweight) in U.S. among men and women?
  * How has the prevalence rate of underweight evolved during the past three decades in U.S. among men and women?
+ * How is the situation in other industrialized countries?
+We will try to answer all the above questions for some of the industrialized countries and find the relative situation of U.S. among the industrialized countries.

 ## Data Source

 We will be mainly using the dataset of NCD.RisC (http://ncdrisc.org/index.html) which is freely available.
 We may also use a small dataset provided by Kaggle where the BMI of 500 individuals have been studied.
 We may use this small dataset as a sample, and try to do some inferential statistics.
 By studying this sample, we might be able to formulate some relevant questions about the population, and try to answer them using the Hypothesis Test.

+## Data Characteristics

+* The unit of our analysis is country.
+The unit for the sample (if we will study it) is person.
+* The variables used in our analysis are **Country**, **Year**, **Gender**, **Mean BMI**, **Prevalence of BMI** (for different subclasses).
+* In our exploratory analysis, we will use bar charts, summary statistics, scatter plots, and perhaps the hypothesis test.